NivGor/ChatApp/ChatApp/README.md

 	runs on localhost:5026 ***

-The web api and the review page are in the same folder but the react application is in the ap2 folder. please download the latest branches
+The web api and the review page are in the same folder but the react application is in the ap2 folder. please download the latest branch (after_webAPI_2)